AckerlyXu/heima/articles/virtual-machines/windows/ps-hybrid-cloud-test-env-lob.md

 9. On the **Select role services** page, select or clear the check boxes for the services you need for testing your LOB application, and then click **Next**.
 10. On the **Confirm installation selections** page, click **Install**.
 11. Wait until the installation of components has completed and then click **Close**.
-12. From the Azure portal preview, connect to the CLIENT1 computer with the CORP\User1 account credentials, and then start Internet Explorer.
+12. From the Azure Portal, connect to the CLIENT1 computer with the CORP\User1 account credentials, and then start Internet Explorer.
 13. In the Address bar, type **http://lob1/** and then press ENTER.
 You should see the default IIS 8 web page.

 This is your current configuration.